saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/services/index.md

 Inter service communication within the cluster.
 For example, communication between the front-end and back-end components of your app.
 :::

-:::cautionAccess ClusterIP service in the cluster
+:::warning Access ClusterIP service in the cluster
 To access a service with only clusterIP enable, you need to access the service in a pod with the same cluster.
 :::